-Honda Accord oil burning is often caused by a variety of factors, but most can be fixed with a bit of investigation and effort.
+Honda Accord oil burning is often caused by various factors, but most can be fixed with some investigation and effort.
 If you’re noticing decreased performance or smoke coming from your engine, take action right away to prevent serious damage.

 Why Does My Honda Accord Burning Oil?

-Automobile manufacturers tend to be reluctant to disclose how much oil their vehicles consume.
+Automobile manufacturers are reluctant to disclose how much oil their vehicles consume.
 With age, it is perfectly normal for an engine to require a quart or two between oil changes.

 The real problem is when you put in one quart of oil every 1 or 2 thousand miles.
 A vehicle with high mileage is the most likely to experience an engine that burns oil.
-Typically, piston rings and valve guides cause your Honda Accord to burn oil.
+Piston rings and valve guides typically cause your Honda Accord to burn oil.

 Valve Seal

 In your Accord’s engine, valves deliver air and fuel to the combustion chamber, close when spark plugs ignite, then open again to expel exhaust.
-There will be blue smoke when they go bad because oil will be allowed into the combustion chamber.
+When they go bad, there will be blue smoke because oil will be allowed into the combustion chamber.

 Piston Rings